Confused About Your OneNote App? Discover the Quick and Easy Tricks to Identifying which one you have

 Main Differences between the two OneNotes

-Although the program’s icons look practically the same (one could argue the Windows 10 version is slightly more refined), the name of the application itself in the Start Menu will help you determine which app you have installed on your desktop.
+Although the program’s icons look practically the same, the name of the application itself in the Start Menu will help you determine which app you have installed on your desktop.

 At a glance – OneNote desktop or app?